-Ensure Quality Input
+1. Ensure Quality Input

 Second, before you upload an image, cast an objective eye over it and ask yourself ‘would this turn out be a successful marketing image if I was doing it myself?
-Is it realistic what I’m hoping for here?’

 Chances are your editors will come to the same conclusion and deliver results.

-Work On Your Communication
+2. Work on Your Communication

 This will offer a great starting point for your editors to work from so they make sure they don’t miss any of your preferences.

-The best real estate photo editors offer both chat/email and phone support.
+Typically, the best real estate photo editors offer both chat/email and phone support.

 It really makes a big difference to be able to talk through your editing ideas over the phone, especially with a new editor so you can make sure you are on the same page.

-Set Ambitious But Realistic Expectations
+3. Set Ambitious but Realistic Expectations

 Your editing team needs to know what you expect in terms of image quality and when you want the finished product to be delivered.

 As the photographer, you are the liaison between your editors and clients you’ll need to manage everyone’s expectations appropriately.